AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 ***Close to the Ground.*** Medium creatures can move under Okamoto while he has the Prone Condition, but cannot move through him otherwise.

-***Crusher.*** A creature that starts its turn grappled by Okamoto takes 10 Bludgeoning damage.
+***Crusher.*** A creature that starts their turn grappled by Okamoto takes 10 Bludgeoning damage.

-***Kaiju Fortitude.*** Okamoto is immune to any spell or effect that would alter its form or move it to another plane of existence against its will.
+***Kaiju Fortitude.*** Okamoto is immune to any spell or effect that would alter his form or move his to another plane of existence against his will.

-***Legendary Resistance (1/Day).*** If Okamoto fails a Saving Throw, it can choose to succeed instead.
+***Legendary Resistance (1/Day).*** If Okamoto fails a Saving Throw, he can choose to succeed instead.

-***Shell Camouflage.*** While the crab remains motionless with its eyestalks and pincers tucked close to its body, it hides within the sand.
-A creature within 30 feet of it can discern its true nature with a successful DC 15 Intelligence (Nature) check.
+***Shell Camouflage.*** While the crab remains motionless with his eyestalks and pincers tucked close to his body, he hides within the sand.
+A creature within 30 feet of him can discern his true nature with a successful DC 15 Intelligence (Nature) check.

 \column